kpauner/kpauner/README.md

 ### Hi there 👋
+I'm Khend, a front-end developer student.

+- 🔭 I’m currently stuying at ...
+Roskilde Tekniske Skole
+- 🌱 I’m currently learning ...
+Introductionary reactjs and next
+- 📫 How to reach me: ... through my gmail
+- 😄 Pronouns: ...
+He/him
+- ⚡ Fun fact: ...
+I was quite the beast at chess, when i was a kid.

 <!--
 **kpauner/kpauner** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.